 - Shoulder Stretch

-What are some Strengthening Exercises I can do Prevent Weight Lifting Injuries?
+What are some Strengthening Exercises I can do to Prevent Weight Lifting Injuries?

 Core Stabilization Exercise to Prevent Weight Lifting Injuries